The Bodyguard from Beijing

-The Bodyguard from Beijing (中南海保鑣 (中南海保镖); released in the United States as The Defender and United Kingdom as Jet Li's The Defender) is a 1994 Hong Kong action film directed by Corey Yuen, and starring Jet Li, who also produced.
-The film co-stars Christy Chung, Kent Cheng and Sing Ngai.
+The Bodyguard from Beijing (中南海保鑣 (中南海保镖); released in the United States as The Defender and United Kingdom as Jet Li's The Defender) is a 1994 Hong Kong action film directed by Corey Yuen.
+It stars Jet Li, who also produced, as a bodyguard who is employed to protect the businessman's girlfriend who witness the murder.
+It also co-stars Christy Chung, Kent Cheng and Sing Ngai.
 The film was released theatrically in Hong Kong on 28 July 1994.

 Plot

 The film's protagonist is Allan, a professional bodyguard based in Beijing whose tactical and martial arts skills and quick thinking have protected several statesmen from assassination.
 He is hired by James, a wealthy Hong Kong businessman, to protect his beautiful girlfriend Michelle Leung, who is the only surviving witness to a murder, after all the others had been eliminated in various ways.
 Allan arrives at the girl's home in Hong Kong to meet with two somewhat incompetent plainclothes police officers - Fat Po and Ken - in charge of her safety.
 Soon after meeting Miss Leung, he proves the entire contingent of current bodyguards incapable in his fight with them during what he thought was an assassination attempt, and they are all fired.
 He also disarms both policemen.

 The bodyguard inspects the entire home and vehicles for bugs, bombs and layout, and installs security cameras covering various areas, including Michelle's bedroom, which he can monitor through a personal device.
 She is unhappy about this and, after attempting unsuccessfully to order him out, manages to knock down the camera with a frying pan.
 He also gives her a panic button.

 During a road trip, hitmen attempt to assassinate her but fail due to Allan's strategy of having a decoy VIP car driven by Fat Po and the girl riding with him in the trailing van.

 Michelle tries getting away from her bodyguard by complaining to her boyfriend and by sneaking away during the night with the younger officer, Ken, in a car.
 Allan reassures James and nonchalantly makes himself visible in the car's headlights as the escapees start it; Michelle has a fit as she goes back into the house.

 Michelle eventually goes to the shopping mall accompanied only by the two cops.
 The mall, however, is staked out by operatives.
 One is about to murder her by firing his suppressed weapon through a stall partition, but is shot first by Allan, who had followed them and was in the stall beyond hers.
 This initiates a gunfight through the mall; Allan takes out multiple hitmen while shielding the girl.
 Eventually he realizes all the hitmen have two pens in their front pocket as identification, and poses as one to take more out.
 During their escape Fat Po is wounded.